-Aperture Inspector analyzes your camera equipment usage to tell you what gear you’re using the most — and least! — so you can make educated decisions on what to upgrade, what to keep, or even what to sell.
+Aperture Inspector analyzes your camera equipment usage to tell you what gear you're using the most — and least! — so you can make educated decisions on what to upgrade, what to keep, or even what to sell.
+It's an incredibly powerful tool that lets you look at your shooting habits like no other application can.

 It will also tell you how you're using your gear; for example, what aperture you most commonly shoot at with any given lens.
 Did you buy a ƒ/2.8 lens but usually shoot at ƒ/5.6?
 Maybe next time, you'll just get the ƒ/4 and save some money.
 Or do you find you always shoot wide open with most of your lenses?
 Perhaps the next investment should be in faster glass.
 With one of your zoom lens are you usually shooting right around the same zoom setting?
 Consider buying a faster fixed lens at that focal length!